PEN/Jacqueline Bograd Weld Award for Biography

 • Eligible books must be written by a single, living author.

-• Candidates need not be U.S. residents or citizens.
+• Candidates need NOT be U.S. residents or citizens.

 Submission Guidelines

-• All submitted books must be published by a trade or academic publisher between January 1 and December 31 in the applicable year.
+• All submitted books must be published by a trade or academic publisher between January 1 and December 31 of the current year.
 Self-published books are ineligible for the PEN America Literary Awards.

 • Books with more than one original author are ineligible for the PEN America Literary Awards.